cog-isa/htm-rl/watcher/README.md

 need to have `writer.py` in the directory there you make your TM experiments.
 Then you need to initialize class `Writer` after initializing of the TM model, which you want to display.
 After that use method `write` to record the state of the model after it make computation step.
+If you want to label your step, you can use `write(text='some label')`.
 And finally close record and save data in file by `save` method.

 Example:
 ```python